What is small talk?

 Note: be careful when bringing up current events and news.
 Politics and religion can be sensitive topics.

-Next: Small Talk: What are your plans for the weekend?
+Next: Small Talk, Part 2 What are your plans for the weekend?

-If you want to read more about small talk or small talk for business, check out 7 English Small Talk Topics for Starting Friendly Conversations or 4 Ways That Small Talk Improves Business English Conversation.
+To learn more about small talk, check out the following article by Yuliya Geikhman on FluentU: 7 English Small Talk Topics for Starting Friendly Conversations or this one by EMMAS: 4 Ways That Small Talk Improves Business English Conversation.